 Millions of square metres cleared

 FSD began operations in Iraq in 2016, while parts of the country were still under Islamic State control.
 Since then, several demining teams have been deployed, particularly in the provinces of Nineveh and Kirkuk.
-FSD focuses on the destruction of improvised explosive devices, also referred to as improvised mines.
+FSD focuses on the destruction of improvised explosive devices, also known as improvised mines.
 Deminers often use armoured construction machinery to remove rubble from collapsed buildings, paving the way for reconstruction.

 At the same time, teams conduct explosive ordnance risk education sessions in villages and schools to inform both children and adults and prevent accidents.
 Digital campaigns complement these activities to reach as many people as possible.